OPEN TO COLORADO RESIDENTS ONLY

 A combination of work experience in the occupational field or specialized subject area of the work assigned to the job, which provided the same kind, amount, and level of knowledge acquired in the required education, may be substituted on a year-for-year basis for the bachelor's degree.

-A master's or doctorate degree from an accredited college or university in a field of study related to the work assignment may be substituted for the bachelor's degree and one year of general experience respectively.
+A master's or doctorate degree from an accredited college or university in a field of study listed above may be substituted for the bachelor's degree and one year of general experience respectively.

 ONLY APPLICANTS WHO MEET THE MINIMUM REQUIREMENTS SHALL BE CONSIDERED FOR THIS POSITION.